-The image to the left is one of the alley ways to get to 福榮小吃店.
+The preceding image is one of the alley ways to get to 福榮小吃店.
 It’s small, poorly lit, and can barely fit three motor scooters side-by-side together.
 Yet with scooters buzzing around, lots of noise, and people squeezing past each other – the line up to the shop was long and quite busy.

 Alas, some coffee and then I must bid Tainan farewell

-Again, an all too short of a visit – enough time to say hi to friends, eat, drink coffee and then we ran off.
+Again, an all too short of a visit.
+There was only enough time to say hi to friends, eat, drink coffee and then we ran off.
 But what I like about the area is the prevalence of good Italian espressos.
 If you visit Taiwan enough – you’ll note that there are plenty of coffee shops – and plenty of machines that make espresso-like drinks whether it’s the local 7-11 (which are super popular here in Taiwan) or 85C (local Taiwanese chain that recently expanded to the US).
-Yet, finding a good espresso can sometimes be a serious chore.
+Yet, finding a good espresso can sometimes be a serious chore (especially for a foodie).

-And in the district that we were having lunch, there are a lot of old brick houses with wonderful small architectural details.
-Instead of taking them down and replacing them with modern buildings, many of these houses have been converted into coffee shops and/or mini art galleries that serve coffee (i.e. for Seattlelites, this just means coffee shop).
+And in the fabric district (also known as West Central District next to Hai’an Road Art Street – 海安路藝術街), there are a lot of old brick houses with wonderful small architectural details.
+Instead of taking them down and replacing them with modern buildings, many of these houses have been converted into coffee shops and/or mini art galleries that serve coffee (i.e., for Seattlelites, this just means coffee shop).
 Above is the entrance to 正興咖啡館 Zhengxing Café which has amazing ambience and allowed us to hide away albeit briefly from the hustle and bustle of the Tainan streets.

-As you can see from the foyer entering into the coffee shop, it’s basically the old front room / living room of the house that has been converted into the barista stand / gift shop.
+As you can see from the foyer entering into the coffee shop, it’s basically the old front room or living room of a house that has been converted into the barista stand and gift shop.

 But once you walk into the main seating area – its amazing how quiet and relaxing the coffee shop is.
 The old brick houses do a wonderful job keeping out the noise and have a nice dampening effect to so people can talk quietly without disturbing their neighbors.
 Looking up you can see old architectural features of the house from the bricks themselves to the ceiling beams to the lanterns.